em108/clone/README.md

 3. Place all the file/folder IDs that you intend to clone in `links.txt`
 4. Enter your destination folder ID into the `clone.sh` script
 5. Make the script executabe with `chmod +x clone.sh`
+6. Place the script in the same directory as the gdutils folder together with the links.txt file
-6. Run the script with `./clone.sh`
+7. Run the script with `./clone.sh`